|

 policy in the region is crucial and fundamental

 to move forward and monitor the future development.
+Mining rights in the west that are created

 by State-funded prospecting and the price for